imhicihu/ISKM2017/Guidelines_connection_streaming.md

-* install the Adobe Connect Add-in
+* install the Adobe Connect Add-in from https://helpx.adobe.com/adobe-connect/connect-downloads-updates.html
-* Official Adobe Connect test page: [http://admin.adobeconnect.com/common/help/en/support/meeting_test.htm](http://admin.adobeconnect.com/common/help/en/support/meeting_test.htm)
+* Run the official Adobe Connect test page: [http://admin.adobeconnect.com/common/help/en/support/meeting_test.htm](http://admin.adobeconnect.com/common/help/en/support/meeting_test.htm) from this browsers: Mozilla Firefox, Google Chrome.
+Personally I do not pass from Opera & Microsoft Internet Explorer
 * Those remote orators must engage in not change their technical settings from the pre-rehearsal session to the day of the event.
 Custom profiles (audio-video) will be done prior the streaming event.
 * Connect directly to the fastest Internet connection available.
 * Avoid using wireless connections.